 Work to Build a Positive School Climate

 Rewarding positive behavior at school is a beautiful way for students to be extrinsically and intrinsically motivated.
-Also, rewarding helpful and positive behaviors will help promote, that good things come to those who do the right things even when no one is looking.
+Also, rewarding helpful and positive behaviors will help promote that good thing come to those who do the right things even when no one is looking.

 Noticing the Warning Signs